soyinkas1/Time-Series-Analysis-and-Forecasting-with-Dash-Web-App/README.md

 * Needed to go granular or statistical to identify seasonality.
 * There was visible periods of price fluactuations which collides with global economic shocks of 2008 (financial meltdown), 2016 (shale oil boom), 2020 (Covid) and 2023 (Russia-Ukraine war)

-These was all further confirmed programtically  with:
+These was all further confirmed programmatically  with:
 * `seasonal_decompose()` (Seasonal Decomposition)
 * `month_plot()`, `quarter_plot()` (Seasonal Decomposition)
 * Dickey-Fuller test -`adfuller()` (stationality)

 ![seasonal_decompose](image-1.png)

 * ACF and PACF -`plot_acf()`, `plot_pacf()` (autoregression and errors of lags- stationality & seasonality)

 ![acf_pacf](image-2.png)

 The final EDA position was that from the observed trends in the original data and the rolling mean, we can conclude that the time series is non-stationary in line with visual EDA.

  A stationary time series should have a constant mean and variance over time, which is not the case here.
-We had a non-constant mean showing a upward trend .
+We had a non-constant mean showing an upward trend .

- There was a mild seasonal fluactuation in the price of crude oil (WTI).
-The price spikes seen in 2008 and 2020 are easily explained from the global financial crisis of 2008, shale oil discovery in 2015/2016 and Covid-19 in 2020.
+ There was a mild seasonal fluctuation in the price of crude oil (WTI).
+The price spikes seen in 2008 and 2020 are easily explained by the global financial crisis of 2008, the discovery of shale oil in 2015/2016, and Covid-19 in 2020.
 The initial rise in 2022 can be ascribed to the Russia-Ukraine conflict with prices subsequently falling.

 ## Model Training